SDNPredict/traffic_prediction/README.md

 In order to create the topology of the network, [Mininet](http://mininet.org/) was used.
 The file [topology.py](./network/topology.py) contains the topology used for the project.
-During the development of the project we saw that having more hosts / switches hindered the generation and analysis of the traffic.
+During development we saw that having more hosts / switches hindered the generation and analysis of the traffic.
 The execution of the file above via `sudo python3 topology.py` sets the environment by creating a remote _Ryu controller_, `controller = RemoteController("c1", "127.0.0.1", 6633)`, running at the port 6633.
 Setting the Network up is then done via the creation of a _Mininet object_:
 ```python